 The Usenet is a very large network.
 If we go back to the year 1981, it contains more than 700,000,000 messages.
 The oldest message in the Usenet dates back to May 1981.
 Searching this vast number of messages via the Web is today unfortunately only possible via Google Groups.
 It is, however, not possible the download files from Newsgroups using Google Groups.
 Good Usenet software enables easy searching of the latest messages and the downloading of posted files.
-In good Usenet Software such as Usenext, the searching of newsgroups, the posting of messages and the downloading of files has even been integrated.
+In good Usenet Service such as Usenext, the searching of newsgroups, the posting of messages and the downloading of files has even been integrated.

-This type of access software is very popular within the Usenet Community.
+This type of access is very popular within the Usenet Community.
 Usenext makes downloading from the Usenet possible via a few clicks of the mouse.
 The search functions of the sofware also offer you a preview of music, films and images available in newsgroups.
 Newsgroups were once the most important means of electronic communication.
 Newsgroups served as a vehicle for the sharing of important events the world over.
 Although the Internet has now established itself as the most significant source of news and information, the Usenet continues to enjoy great popularity by dint of the high degree of specialisation it is able to offer.

 The decentralised architecture of the Usenet is even helping to increase this popularity because of the opportunity it provides to separate files which can then be downloaded from the Usenet by other people.
 The Usenet is sub-divided into a large number of newsgroups.
 This structure means that it is not easy to search the Usenet via search engines.
 This makes it extremely difficult to search the Usenet.
 There are tens of thousands of newsgroups in which people post messages every day.
 There are also large numbers of Usenet binary newsgroups in which massive amounts of files are also posted on a daily basis.